 - SSCI 299 (How to Think Like a Social Scientist)

-- Lower and upper division General Education course(s) in anthropology (ANTH 240: Living in our Globalized World; ANTH 318: Human Development in Evolutionary Perspective; ANTH 341: Emergence of Civilizations)
+- Lower and upper division General Education course(s) in anthropology (ANTH 240: Living in our Globalized World; ANTH 318: Human Development in Evolutionary Perspective; ANTH 341: Archaeology of Complex Societies)

 - Contract courses, such as Special Studies, Community Involvement Project, Internships, etc. Contract courses can be taken for less than 3 units.

 Note: A maximum of 12 transfer units in lower-division courses can be used to complete the 40-unit anthropology major options and advisory plans.